newbi462/Python/Find_the_odd_int_codewars/README.md

 ****OPS, looks like a use case whole in this logic, in that the order can create a false positive... so we need to fix that to only have the one and only odd

+???
+Tryy using an [] like a push in pop out list to remove false odds as they are proven even YEP THAT WORKS, do doc for this...